Alzheimer's Drug Discovery Foundation

 Venture Round in 2023

-ADmit Therapeutics, S.L. is a biotechnology company focused on developing diagnostic tests for the early detection of Alzheimer's disease.
-Established in 2017 and based in Begues, Spain, the company utilizes an epigenetic analysis of blood samples to identify mitochondrial biomarkers, which are not related to traditional indicators such as ß-amyloid or tau proteins.
-The test employs next-generation sequencing to analyze various methylcytosines in mitochondrial DNA, providing medical practitioners with an accessible method for detecting early-stage Alzheimer's.
-This innovative approach not only aids in diagnosis but also supports pharmaceutical companies in accelerating the identification of potential curative treatments.
+ADmit Therapeutics, S.L. is a biotechnology company based in Begues, Spain, focused on developing diagnostic tests for the early detection of Alzheimer’s disease.
+Founded in 2017, the company utilizes epigenetic analysis of blood samples to identify a series of mitochondrial biomarkers, which are unrelated to traditional markers such as ß-amyloid or tau.
+By employing next-generation sequencing to analyze methylcytosines in mitochondrial DNA, ADmit Therapeutics provides medical practitioners with a simplified method for detecting early-stage Alzheimer’s disease.
+This innovative approach not only aids in diagnosis but also supports pharmaceutical companies in the accelerated identification of potential curative drugs.

 ALZpath